Reliability Importance Measures of Components in a Complex System - Identifying the 20% in the 80/20 Rule

 3. FRED Report

-For the repairable system example in Figure 1, the FRED report is shown next.
+For the repairable system example, the FRED report is shown next.

 The FRED report shows the average availability, the MTBF, the MTTR (mean time to repair) and the RS FCI values for each component in the system.
-In addition, the components are color coded (a color spectrum varying from red, for worst reliability, to dark green for best reliability) to show the reliability of each component in relation to the other components.
-For example, we can conclude from the above FRED report that component Gs reliability needs improvement and that component Bs maintainability needs improvement (MTTR=678.71h).
+In addition, the components are color coded to show the maintainability/availability of each component in relation to the other components (using a color spectrum varying from red for worst, to dark green for best).
+For example, we can conclude from the above FRED report that component G's reliability needs improvement (MTBF=107.717) and that component A's availability is the lowest (Am=0.912).

 4.1.
 Eliminating Problems